zemian/zemian.github.io/content/blog/2021/04-17-trust-ssl-cert-on-macos.md

----
-title: How to Trust a Self-Signed SSL certificate on MacOS
+Title: How to Trust a Self-Signed SSL certificate on MacOS
-date: 2021-04-17
+Date: 2021-04-17
-tags:
-- macos
-- SSL-certificate
-- self-signed
----
+Tags: macos,SSL-certificate,self-signed

 Sometimes we use a self-sign certificate on web server for development.
 If you are using a MacOS system, you would need the following to get pass the Trust certificate.